ropitz/spatialarchaeology/README.md

 *  'canmore.ipynb' explores Canmore's map of registered monuments and is intended for Theory and Practice.
 *  'gabii_sf.ipynb' explores the Gabii Project's textile tools data and is intended for Theory and Practice.

+# Reflective Archaeological Practice Modules
+*  'gabii_sf_areaB.ipynb' explores the Gabii Project's published special finds and stratigraphic data and is intended for Theory and Practice.